scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 example) and software resilience (capacity of software development communities to respond to known exploits).

-In future work we will improve our data proprocessing and operational logic.
+There is also room to improve our data preprocessing in future work.
-In this paper we determined dependencies using a regular expression to statically analyze each package's ``setup.py`` file.
+For the work in this paper, Python dependencies were discovered using crude static analysis.
-As requirements are in fact determined upon installation by executing Python code, we can get more accurate data by running the setup scripts and extracting requirements from the resulting Python objects.
+We used a regular expression to parse each package's ``setup.py`` file.

-We have also in this work considered the entire software ecosystem compressed into a single static graph.
+Python requirements are in fact determined upon package installation by executing Python code.
-In fact the software ecosystem is always changing.
+We can get more accurate data by running the setup scripts and extracting requirements from the resulting Python objects.

-Packages often specify which versions of software they depend on;
+We simplified the dependency graph by considering any requirement relation between any versions of two packages to be sufficient for an edge in the final graph.
-taking this into account complicates our model of vulnerability propagation.
+In reality, package requirements configurations often refer to specific versions or version ranges in their dependencies.
-Package dependencies and metadata variables that proxy for exposure and vulnerabilty also change over time.
+In order to take this into account, we will need to reexamine our risk model and its assumptions about vulnerability and exposure propagation.
-We intend to develop a dynamic version of this risk-management algorithm which updates risk metrics based on live events in PyPI.
+A fully dynamic version of our risk model would also take into account how proxy variables such as number of unique downloads change between versions.

 The research presented here deals exclusively with data about technical organization.
 However, as we expand into research into how software communities and their interactions